 It’s important to know that California does not accept any form of online DUI courses.
 If you take such a class, you will just end up losing money and it will not count towards your mandatory DUI course requirement.
 When you attend a DUI class, you’ll go through a combination of substance abuse counseling, education about the impact of drunk driving and information on alcohol and drug abuse.
 The counseling will be in both group and interview formats while the education may include discussions, lectures and video components.
 While you must attend these classes, the only part you must actively participate in are the one-on-one interviews.

 You are required to stay sober at these programs and if you are suspected of being under the influence of alcohol or drugs at DUI classes in San Diego, you may be asked to take a drug or alcohol screening and if you fail or refuse, you may be dropped from the program.
 You can also be dropped from the class if you are disruptive, sleep during the class or if you are deemed a threat to another student or the instructor.

 The court understands that people can get sick or have personal emergencies that may make it impossible for someone to attend every class of their DUI program.
 That’s why you are allowed to miss a certain number of classes in each program as long as you make up the missed session later on before obtaining your certificate of completion.
 The longer the course, the more classes you are able to miss before being dropped from the program.
 For example, if you are in a 12 hour program, you can miss two sessions, but if you are in a 30 month program, you can miss up to 15 sessions.

-If you are accused of drunk driving, or if you have any questions about your court-ordered DUI classes, please call (760) 643-4050 to schedule a free consultation with top Oceanside DUI defense lawyer Peter M. Liss.
+If you are accused of drunk driving, or if you have any questions about your court-ordered DUI classes, please call (760) 643-4050 to schedule a free consultation with top Oceanside drunk driving attorney Peter M. Liss.

 Image by Pixabay